24 Most Beautiful Cities in Portugal (+ small towns) in 2024

 Just one hour from Porto by train, Aveiro makes for an easy day trip or interesting stopover when driving between Lisbon and Porto.
 If staying the night, you could try the elegant four-star Hotel Moliceiro, with its impeccable service and lovely views over the central canal.

-Although Aveiro can be visited year round, the best time is generally from May to October when the temperatures are mild and there is less chance of rain.
+Although Aveiro can be visited year round, the best time is generally from May to October when the temperatures are mild, and there is less chance of rain.

 BOOK: Porto & Aveiro Half day tour combo

-Braga | One of the oldest cities in Portugal
+10. Braga | One of the oldest cities in Portugal

 By Lotte from Phenomenal Globe Travel Blog

-Within Braga the number one place to visit is the Sé de Braga.
-This ancient Cathedral was constructed in the 11th century and a city icon.
-The Sé de Braga is easy on your budget as well, for a mere €2 you can enter the cathedral and admire the imposing interior.
+The number one place to visit in Braga is the Sé de Braga.
+This ancient Cathedral, constructed in the 11th century, is a city icon.
+The Sé de Braga is also easy on your budget.
+For a mere €2, you can enter the cathedral and admire its imposing interior.

-The cathedral is open daily from 8.30 am until 6.30 pm.
+The cathedral is open daily from 8:30 a.m. until 6:30 p.m.
 This goes without saying, but please dress and behave respectfully.

-Stroll around the charming city center and admire the Arco da Porta Nova, explore the Castle of Braga and have a bite to eat in one of the many restaurants.
+Stroll around the charming city center and admire the Arco da Porta Nova, explore the Castle of Braga, and have a bite to eat in one of the many restaurants.
 Donna Se is a good place for lunch or dinner, especially for traveling families.
-Also be sure to pick up a couple of very tasty pastel de nata at Pastelaria A Ritinha.

-Évora | Of historical sites, Roman columns and medieval walls
+11. Évora | Of historical sites, Roman columns and medieval walls

 By Cath from Moving to Portugal